CiscoDevNet/netprog_basics/readme_resources/workstation_setup.md

 **Incompatibility Note:** Ansible is a very popular configuration management tool for network programmability, and currently Windows is **not** supported as the control system for Ansible.
 This means that you will need to leverage an option such as a Linux VM or the Ubuntu Bash with Linux Subsystem for working with Ansible from a Windows workstation.

 ### Mac
 OS X and Mac laptops are becoming quite popular with network engineers, and it makes a great platform for network programmability.
-Because of it's Linux roots, many of the same tools, utilities, and software that are popular in Linux development work exactly the same on OS X.
+Because of its Linux roots, many of the same tools, utilities, and software that are popular in Linux development work exactly the same on OS X.

-One aspect of Linux distriubtions that is not included by default with OS X is an application package manager (ie yum or apt).
+One aspect of Linux distributions that is not included by default with OS X is an application package manager (ie yum or apt).
 There are a few options that have been developed by the OpenSource community that fill this gap.
 One very popular and useful one is [Homebrew](http://brew.sh).
 The use of this tool can make installation and management of development tools very straightforward on a OS X.  You will find references to this tool in this course documentation.

 ### Linux
 Linux, as well as the specific distributions like Ubuntu, CentOS, Red Hat, etc, are quite popular and powerful as a development environment owing to their popularity for the actual end systems and servers.
 For example, nearly all network appliances are built on-top of a Linux kernel today.